krystof1119/benchcoin/CONTRIBUTING.md

 maintainers take into account the peer review when determining if there is consensus to merge a pull request (remember that discussions may have been spread out over GitHub, mailing list and IRC discussions).
-The following language is used within pull-request comments:
+The following language may be used within pull-request comments:

   - ACK means "I have tested the code and I agree it should be merged";
   - NACK means "I disagree this should be merged", and must be accompanied by